-This procedure confirms JCoSS's compliance with JCQ's General Regulations for Approved Centres 2022-23, section 5.7 that the centre has in place "a written internal appeals procedure relating to internal assessment decisions and to ensure that details of this procedure are communicated, made widely available and accessible to all candidates" and that the centre "must inform candidates of their centre assessed marks as a candidate is allowed to request a review of the centre's marking before marks are submitted to the awarding body."
+This procedure confirms JCoSS's compliance with JCQ's General Regulations for Approved Centres sections 5.3z, 5.8 that the centre has in place for inspection a written internal appeals procedure relating to internal assessment decisions and to ensure that details of this procedure are communicated, made widely available and accessible to all candidates" and that the centre "must inform candidates of their centre assessed marks as a candidate is allowed to request a review of the centre's marking before marks are submitted to the awarding body.

-Certain components of GCSE and GCE qualifications (GCE coursework, GCE and GCSE non-examination assessments) that contribute to the final grade of the qualification are internally assessed (marked) by the subject teacher.
-The marks awarded (the internal assessment decisions) are then submitted by the deadline set by the awarding body for external moderation.
+Certain qualifications contain components/units of non-examination assessment and/or coursework which are internally assessed (marked) by centres and internally standardised.
+The marks awarded (the internal assessment decisions) which contribute to the final grade of the qualification are then submitted by the deadline set by the awarding body for external moderation.

-Deadlines for the submission of marks (Summer 2024 exam series) which may be subject to change
+Deadlines for the submission of marks (Summer 2025 exam series) which may be subject to change

-Date Qualification Details 07/05/2024 GCSE Final date for submission of coursework marks (unless advised of a different date) 15/05/2024 GCE Final date for submission of coursework marks (unless advised of a different date)
+Date Qualification Details 07/05/2025 GCSE Final date for submission of coursework marks (unless advised of a different date) 15/05/2025 GCE Final date for submission of coursework marks (unless advised of a different date)